billbuchanan/trust4futures/workshop_03/README.md

 * ollamma is a tool to prompt the Llama 3 model.

 ## PQC
-* Quantum computers uses Q bits to process data.
+* Quantum computers uses Qubits to process data.
 * Shorr's algorithm can crack existing public key methods.
 * Gover's algorithm can crack 128-bit symmetric key and hashing methods.
 * Kyber selected for a Post Quantum Key Exchange and Public Key Encryption method, along with HQC.